X-ray spectral state evolution in IGR J17091-3624 and comparison of its heartbeat oscillation properties with those of GRS 1915+105: Introduction

-In the present work, we have considered all observations of this source between 09 February 2011 and 10 April 2011 with the {\it RXTE}/PCA and the {\it SWIFT}/XRT.
-We analysed both timing and spectral properties of the source after confirming that the contamination from the nearby source IGR J17098-3628 was usually very small.
+In the present work, we consider all observations of IGR J17091$-$3624 between 09 February, 2011 and 15 April, 2011 with the {\it RXTE}/PCA and the {\it SWIFT}/XRT.
+We have analyzed both timing and spectral properties of the source after confirming that the contamination from the nearby source IGR J17098$-$3628 is usually very small.
 In section 2 we describe our analysis methods.
-Spectral analysis of the {\it SWIFT}/XRT show the steepening of powerlaw index when the X-ray flux (0.3-10.0 keV) increased by a factor of $\sim$ 4.5.
-A gradual and prominent change in the variability was detected which led to the class transition of the source.
-The nature of the compact object (in X-ray binaries) plays an important role in selecting spectral model parameters.
-However, nature of compact object in IGR J17091-3624 is not well determined.
-Spectra of black hole X-ray binaries (BHXBs) are generally described by a soft X-ray emission from the disk and hard powerlaw emission from corona/base of jet.
-Using combined {\it RXTE}/PCA and {\it INTEGRAL}/IBIS data, \citet{b1} found that a single thermal comptonization component ({\tt compTT} in {\tt XSPEC}) or saturated comptonization ({\tt compST} in {\tt Xspec}) or the combination of soft multicolor disk blackbody and hard powerlaw ({\tt diskbb+powerlaw}) are good description of the X-ray spectra of IGR J17091-3624.
-However, they found the electron temperature in thermal comptonization model was $\sim$ 20 keV, which was less than typical electron temperature of black hole X-ray binary ($\sim$ 50-100 keV)\citep{b45}.
-The hard X-ray outburst in this system and the large flux of powerlaw spectral component over soft thermal component are commonly seen in BHXB systems.
-The preliminary spectral data during the recent outburst in 2011 showed that a soft spectral component is necessary to describe the spectrum along with the hard powerlaw component \citep{b8}.
-Section 3 summarizes all results regarding hard state and the hard intermediate state, fast source evolution and transition to a `$\rho$'-like class via intermediate variability state, observed in IGR J17091-3624.
-Finally we have compared the timing and spectral properties of the `$\rho$'-like class with the `$\rho$' class characteristics seen in GRS 1915+105 in section 4.
-We give our conclusion in section 5.
+Section 3 summarizes results regarding the hard and soft intermediate state, a fast source evolution and the transition to a `$\rho$'-like class via an intermediate variability state, observed from IGR J17091$-$3624.
+Finally we compare the timing and spectral properties of the `$\rho$'-like class in IGR J17091$-$3624 with the `$\rho$' class characteristics seen from GRS 1915+105, and discuss their implications in section 4.
+We give our conclusions in section 5.